-Gareth Williams is leading the political economy analyses of health security systems in Côte d’Ivoire and Niger for the DAI implemented Tackling Deadly Diseases in Africa Programme.
-Starting in December 2019 during the programme’s inception phase, he has continued to support the team on PEA.
-This is a five year programme aiming to strengthen health systems in six countries (Cameroon, Chad, Côte d’Ivoire, Mali, Niger and Uganda) to improve disease preparedness, surveillance and response.
-Gareth continues to provide training and analytical support for the project team.
+Gareth Williams led the political economy analyses of health security systems in Côte d’Ivoire and Niger for the DAI implemented Tackling Deadly Diseases in Africa Programme.
+Starting in December 2019 during the programme’s inception phase, provided support the team on PEA over a two year period.
+This programme aims to strengthen health systems in six countries (Cameroon, Chad, Côte d’Ivoire, Mali, Niger and Uganda) to improve disease preparedness, surveillance and response.

 Sam Gibson led the 2019 Annual Review of the DFID Expanding Social Protection Programme in Uganda.